OpenTofu in Production: The First Year After the Fork

 - More flexible provider iteration.

-Terraform 1.7 and 1.8 added their own features.
-Paths starting to diverge.
+Terraform 1.7 and 1.8 also added their own features.
+Paths are beginning to separate.

 | Aspect | Terraform 1.8 | OpenTofu 1.7 |